 More than half of School of Law students are scholarship recipients.
-Merit scholarship awards range from a few thousand dollars to full tuition plus a fellowship or research clerkship.
+Merit scholarship awards range from a few thousand dollars to full tuition plus a fellowship or graduate assistantship.
 Scholarships are awarded to accepted applicants after a review of their admission files.
 No separate application is necessary.
 The School of Law does not award scholarships conditional on law school academic performance; therefore, we do not post an ABA conditional scholarship retention worksheet.
 Students who plan to borrow to finance all or part of their legal education should complete the Free Application for Federal Student Financial Aid.

 School of Law scholarship opportunities are made possible by generous and impactful gifts to the School of Law.
 View a full list of scholarship funds.

 Each year, the School of Law awards a number of prestigious awards valued at or above full tuition to admitted students.
 Examples of these awards include, but are not limited to, the following:

 Philip H. Alston, Jr. Distinguished Law Fellow